whitemike889/microsoft-graph-docs/api-reference/beta/resources/graph-api-doctor.md

 In this case, the error was caused by having no blank line between the headers and the body of the request in the example that is provided in the topic.

-The error message contains the `name` that is defined in the HTML comment as described in the [JSON descriptions](#JSON-descriptions).
+The error message contains the `name` that is defined in the HTML comment as described in the [JSON-descriptions](#JSON-descriptions).
 The error message also contains the description of the error.

 ## Set up for API Doctor in a resource topic